Change Started

 Dharaksha Products

-Delhi-based Dharaksha Ecosolution is a sustainable packaging company that makes biodegradable materials from agricultural waste, that can effectively replace Thermocol.
+Delhi-based Dharaksha Ecosolution is a sustainable packaging company that makes biodegradable materials from agricultural waste, which can effectively replace Thermocol.

-In addition to the crop stubble burning solution, the Dharaksha solution addresses one of the big culprits of plastic pollution that is widely used for packaging – Thermocol (also called expanded polystyrene).
+In addition to the crop stubble-burning solution, the Dharaksha solution addresses one of the major culprits of plastic pollution widely used for packaging – Thermocol (also called expanded polystyrene).

 Takachar is a Delhi-based company that has developed a machine that converts agricultural waste biomass into marketable products.
-The machines help farmers augment their income by turning their agricultural waste into products like fuel and fertilizer.
+The machines help farmers augment their income by converting their agricultural waste into products such as fuel and fertiliser.

-In addition to the Indian market, the company has expanded its offering to Africa as well.
-In October 2021, Takachar won the inaugural Earth Shot Prize, an award set up by Prince William and the Royal Foundation to celebrate initiatives that relate to the environmental impact of climate change.
+In addition to the Indian market, the company has expanded its offering to Africa.
+In October 2021, Takachar won the inaugural Earth Shot Prize, an award established by Prince William and the Royal Foundation to celebrate initiatives addressing the environmental impact of climate change.

-Verve Renewables is a Mumbai-based bioenergy company that focuses on providing an end-to-end biomass solution from farms to boilers.
-Verve has established a mechanism for timely procurement of agro-waste, ensuring farmers do not indulge in the burning of biowaste.
+Verve Renewables is a Mumbai-based bioenergy company that provides an end-to-end biomass solution from farms to boilers.
+Verve has established a mechanism to ensure the timely procurement of agro-waste, preventing farmers from burning biowaste.
 The bio-waste is then processed (briquettes and pellets) to make them boiler-ready.

 Started in 2018 by Punjab-born founder Suvrat Khanna, the company has established a strong network with farmers in Punjab and Haryana.

-Delhi-based Strawcture makes biobased composite panels made from agri-reside of crops like wheat, rice, sugarcane, etc. The eco-friendly panels are created of more than 90% straw and a proprietary binding adhesive and then compressed at a high temperature & pressure.
-The panels can be used in many applications like making doors, drywall, furniture, mezzanine flooring, and floor-ceiling among others.
+Delhi-based Strawcture makes biobased composite panels from agri-residue of crops such as wheat, rice, and sugarcane.
+The eco-friendly panels are made of more than 90% straw and a proprietary adhesive, then compressed at high temperatures and pressures.
+The panels can be used in many applications, such as doors, drywall, furniture, mezzanine flooring, and floor-ceiling, among others.

 Pune-based startup Craste repurposes agricultural waste into molded packaging, paper products, packaging, and particle boards.